-CRM is an acronym that stands for Customer Relationship Management.
-Companies have contemplated the meaning of CRM for their own business for years and defined in many different ways.
-Over 15 years ago, CRM software was known as ‘Contact Management’.
+CRM acronym stands for Customer Relationship Management.
+Companies have contemplated and defined the meaning of CRM for years.
+Over 15 years ago, CRM software was originally called ‘Contact Management’.
 It had only the core functionalities of a relationship management tool.
 A lot of people called it an ‘automated Rolodex’ (you young kids may need to look up that word;).
-Software companies started adding on more sales features and the name changed to SFA which is an acronym for Sales Force Automation.
+Software companies started adding on more sales features to their solutions.
+As a result, the name changed to SFA which is an acronym for Sales Force Automation.
 And shortly after SFA, the software industry came up with the name, CRM.

 What does a CRM system do?

-A CRM system is known as a ‘front office’ application.
+A CRM system is often referred to as a ‘front office’ application.
 This means that it is a ‘customer facing’ application.
-Simply put, it’s an application that is used by people that deal directly with their customers.
-This would include sales reps, marketing, customer service and management teams that cover those areas of the business.
+Simply put, it’s an application used by people that deal directly (face-to-face) with their customers.
+People in your organization that have ongoing customer interaction.
+This would include sales reps, marketing, and customer service teams.
 Enterprise CRM covers the entire life cycle of a customer.
-It starts with a prospect, you will market to them and generate opportunities and close the deal.
-The prospect becomes a customer who will go to your customer support team with questions and issues.
-Next, you continue to market to your customers with cross-selling and up-sell opportunities.
-If you and your company have done a great job.
-The cycle will continue to go on and on.
+It starts while marketing to prospects and generating opportunities.
+Then, after closing the deal, your customer support helps with questions and issues.
+And then you start all over again with cross-selling and up-selling and marketing, and so on.
+If you and your company have done a great job, the cycle will continue to go on and on.

-When implemented correctly, CRM solutions will increase productivity and improve customer satisfaction while bringing more revenue to your bottom line.
-Before implementing a CRM solution, you must look at your company’s vision statement and business processes.
-Take these internal processes and use workflow features to automate and install them into the CRM software.
-The CRM needs to fit the business model instead of trying to fit your business into a CRM that’s not flexible enough to change to your needs.
+When CRM solutions are implemented and rolled-out correctly, companies will increase productivity, improve customer satisfaction whiling bringing more revenue to your bottom line.
+However, before implementing a CRM system, customers must look at their company’s vision statement.
+This includes going through your business processes.
+And then use workflow automation to install these processes into the CRM.
+The CRM needs to fit the business model instead of trying to fit your business into a CRM that’s not flexible to change to your needs.
 Using these processes leads to higher user adoption of the system.

 Key Features of CRM

-Sales force automation is where opportunities are created and shared so sales managers can view real-time sales forecasts and pipelines on dashboards and reports.
-Quotes can be generated with a product and services catalog and then contracts can be developed as well.
-All this information is also stored in the customer record, providing a 360-degree view of all sales processes, activities and contact information.
+Sales rep create and share opportunities in the sale force automation database.
+Sales management can view real-time sales forecasts and pipelines on dashboards and reports.
+Reps can create quotes using a product and services catalog and add contracts as well.
+Consequently, this provides a 360-degree view of all sales processes, activities and contact information.

-Marketing automation is used for both prospects and existing customers.
-Personalized emails are created with templates and tracked to see who has opened the emails and clicked the links.
+Marketing automation is for prospecting and existing customers.
+You can create marketing campaigns with personalized emails with templates and tracked to see who has opened the emails and clicked the links.
 This helps the marketing teams know when a lead is qualified to pass to the sales team.
-And marketing can track the success of a campaign by following customers through the sales cycle.
-ROI can be quickly determined after each marketing campaign or event using these types of metrics.
+And marketing teams can track the success of a campaign by following customers through the sales cycle.
+ROI can be quickly determined after each marketing campaign or event using the same types of metrics.